coconut2015/agg-tutorial/doxygen/line_drawing_3.md

 	dashPath.add_dash(1 * strokeWidth, 3 * strokeWidth);
 ```

-It takes some efforts to create the correct dash pattern.
-Its calculation
+It can take some efforts to create the correct dash pattern.
-is quite a bit different from SVG's dash.

 Example
 -------